capstone-1252/kiwi-farmers/README.md

 ## Recent Messages

+### Kevin Paradis (13/03/2026, 15:10)
+The design is slowly coming together, but as of right now, many of the current templates are lacking images.
+This will be alleviated later when we take professional photos of our client's studio, and possibly the use of stock images to fill in gaps.

 ### Kevin Paradis (12/03/2026, 13:37)
 I had a small problem with the color pallette where the -x and x colors were the same.
 I fixed this issue by making the slugs more distinct